Frequency Weighting (spectral analysis)

 The process of frequency weighting involves emphasizing the contribution of particular aspects of a phenomenon (or of a set of data) over others to an outcome or result; thereby highlighting those aspects in comparison to others in the analysis.
 That is, rather than each variable in the data set contributing equally to the final result, some of the data is adjusted to make a greater contribution than others.
 This is analogous to the practice of adding (extra) weight to one side of a pair of scales in order to favour either the buyer or seller.

 While weighting may be applied to a set of data, such as epidemiological data, it is more commonly applied to measurements of light, heat, sound, gamma radiation, and in fact any stimulus that is spread over a spectrum of frequencies.

 Weighting in acoustics

 Weighting and loudness

 In the measurement of loudness, for example, a weighting filter is commonly used to emphasise frequencies around 3 to 6 kHz where the human ear is most sensitive, while attenuating very high and very low frequencies to which the ear is insensitive.
-A commonly used weighting is the A-weighting curve, which results in units of dBA sound pressure level.
+A commonly used weighting applicable to human hearing is the A-weighting curve, which results in units of dBA sound pressure level.
 Because the frequency response of human hearing varies with loudness, the A-weighting curve is correct only at a level of 40-phon and other curves known as B-, C- and D-weighting are also used, the latter being particularly intended for the measurement of aircraft noise.